 We ask that dentist, opticians and doctors appointments are made out of school time.
 If this is not possible then an appointment card/confirmation letter/confirmation text message must be presented to the office with as much advance notice given as possible.
 In the event of illness, if we have attendance concerns, we may also require a doctor's note.
 If families have any questions or concerns about attendance, they can speak to our Attendance Officer, Mrs Lambert.

-We employ an Attendacne Officer who is based in our main school office (Mrs Lambert).
-Attendance is monitored daily through our school database systems, SIMS.
+Attendance is monitored daily by Miss Richardson and through our school database systems, SIMS.
 If a child's attendance drops below 96%, the following measures are implemented:

 - Letter of concern issued to parents/carers